Smoke Detectors and Americium

 One type uses the radiation from a small amount of radioactive material to detect the presence of smoke or heat sources.
 These 'ionisation chamber' smoke detectors are the most popular, because they are inexpensive and are sensitive to a wider range of fire conditions than the other type.
 They contain some americium.

 The other type of detector does not contain radioactive material; it uses a photoelectric sensor to detect the change in light level caused by smoke.
 This type is more expensive to purchase and install, and is less effective in some circumstances.

 The element americium (atomic number 95) was discovered in 1945 during the Manhattan Project in USA.
 The first sample of americium was produced by bombarding plutonium with neutrons in a nuclear reactor at the University of Chicagoa.

-Americium-241, with a half-life of 432 years, was the first isotope to be isolated, and is the one used today in most domestic smoke detectors.
+Americium-241, with a half-life of 432 years, was the first americium isotope to be isolated, and is the one used today in most domestic smoke detectors.
 Am-241 decays by emitting alpha particles and gamma radiation to become neptunium-237.

-Americium oxide, AmO2, was first offered for sale by the US Atomic Energy Commission in 1962 and the price of US$1500 per gram has remained virtually unchanged since.
+Americium dioxide, AmO2, was first offered for sale by the US Atomic Energy Commission in 1962 and the price of US$1500 per gram has remained virtually unchanged since.
 One gram of americium oxide provides enough active material for more than three million household smoke detectorsb.